covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Add-ons/Structure.md

              <Val>USER.SYSTEM.Pathnames..Scheme</Val>
            </Setting>
          </LEV2>
- <!ââ¦from pathes for master data.
-The count of the settings of âCopyToâ and âCopyFromâ has to be identical. -->
+ <!''¦from pathes for master data.
+The count of the settings of 'CopyTo' and 'CopyFrom' has to be identical. -->
          <Setting name="CopyFrom" type="string" info="copy-from pathes for masterData">
            <Val>USER.TrDMProject.Masterdata.Pathnames.MyAddon.Projects</Val>
            <Val>USER.TrDMProject.Masterdata.Pathnames.MyAddon.Templates</Val>